 If you must, though, it is mandatory to seek that individual’s consent first.
 Additionally, if a legal motivation is a cause behind scraping PII, it must be made known.

-Any data on the internet that is an intellectual property of the publisher is illegal to scrape.
+Any data on the internet that is the intellectual property of the publisher is illegal to scrape.
 If you must use this data, its copyrights notwithstanding, you must credit the source of that information wherever you use it.

 Terms of Service